-

 Shuixian Nong Xiang: Lord of Deeply Roasted Waters – the Pearl of Wuyishan

-A beautiful legend about the origin of this tea says that in the mountains near the Zhusyandong cave (Mountain of the Praying Immortals), a farmer was collecting brushwood and came across a large bush that looked like a tree with snow-white flowers.
-Since it was cold and damp in that area, he decided to pick the leaves and make himself a drink to warm up.
-He liked the surprisingly pleasant and bright taste so much that he immediately called the tea "Water Immortal" and began to breed it.
-And the tea received the name "Narcissus" later, for the similarity of its aroma to the smell of a flower.
+A beautiful legend about the origin of this tea tells that in the mountains near Zhuxiandong Cave (Mountain of the Praying Immortals), a farmer was gathering brushwood and came across a large bush resembling a small tree with snow-white flowers.
+Since the area was cold and damp, he decided to pick the leaves and make himself a warming drink.
+He liked the surprisingly pleasant and vibrant flavor so much that he immediately named the tea "Water Immortal" and began cultivating it.
+The name "Narcissus" was given to the tea later, due to its aroma's resemblance to the flower's scent.

-Shuixian has many useful properties, such as restoring physical and mental strength, cleansing the body of toxins, removing waste.
+Shuixian has numerous beneficial properties, including restoring physical and mental strength, cleansing the body of toxins, and eliminating waste.
 When stored and consumed correctly, it can have a beneficial effect on the human body.

-Due to its strong tonic effect, it is not recommended to drink it at night.
-In the cold season, tea is especially relevant because it warms up perfectly and raises the overall vitality.
+Due to its strong stimulating effect, it is not recommended to drink it at night.
+During the cold season, tea is especially beneficial because it warms you up and improves overall vitality.

-- Deep Roast: Deep roasting produces a rich, deep aroma with hints of nuts, caramel and subtle sweetness.
+- Deep Roast: This intense roast produces a rich, deep aroma with hints of nuts, caramel, and subtle sweetness.

-- Fruity Notes: Despite being heavily roasted, Shuixian Nong Xiang retains fruity notes reminiscent of juicy peaches and pears.
+- Fruity Notes: Despite its deep roast, Shuixian Nong Xiang retains fruity notes reminiscent of juicy peaches and pears.

 - Soft taste: The taste of the tea is soft and rounded, with a pleasant aftertaste.

-- Versatility: This tea opens up gradually, with each new infusion revealing new facets of its taste and aroma.
+- Versatility: This tea unfolds gradually, revealing new facets of its taste and aroma with each new infusion.

 How to brew Shuixian Nong Xiang?

-To fully utilize the potential of this tea, it is recommended to use the following guidelines:
+To fully appreciate the potential of this tea, it is recommended to use the following guidelines:

 - Water temperature: 95-100°C